dinhkt/pytorch_android_vulkan/README.md

 Vulkan runtime library on Android can support running DL operations on Android GPU, we need to build the Android libtorch and the model itself that can run with Vulkan.

 ## Update:
-Recently I worked on this again so I share some experiences when installing.. \
+*Recently I worked on this again so I share some experiences when compiling pytorch and libtorch for vulkan. *

 The release torch version installed by pip will not work when generating vulkan-supported models or even if it can generate, the models won't work.
 We need to build torch from source with vulkan enable and then use that torch to generate the models.
+* Build and install pytorch that support vulkan:

 Environment:\
   Ubuntu 18.04 \